algoverzum/problemset/topics/map/droid-repair/statement/statement.en.md

     -1 4 -3 1 7 4 7 4

 ### Example 1 output
-    1 5
+    2 6

 ### Explanation of the example
-Droids with IDs 4 and 7 have been repaired several times, but 4 is listed earlier at index 1 and 5.
+Droids with IDs 4 and 7 have been repaired several times, but 4 is listed earlier at positions 2 and 6.

 ### Example 2 input
     8